LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W06-D1-CssLayout-Float.md

 ##Float and Clear

+#### Float

-The `float` property is used with block elements to positioin them side-by-side (instead of one above another) and to make them move as far as they can to either the left of right.
+The `float` property is used with block elements to position them side-by-side (instead of one above another) and to make them move as far as they can to either the left of right.

+Example:

 ```css
 img {
   float: right;